Decoding the mystery: Why do cats hiss at each other?

 What are the warning signs when introducing cats?

 Introducing a new cat into your home can be a thrilling experience, but it can also be one that is fraught with challenges.
-Recognising the warning signs and the cat's body language, when introducing cats can make the transition smoother and more comfortable for all parties involved.
+Recognising the warning signs and the cat’s body language, such as signs of stress, fear, or aggression, when introducing cats can make the transition smoother and more comfortable for all parties involved.

-Understanding these warning signs is crucial to ensuring a successful introduction and peaceful cohabitation.
+Understanding these warning signs is important to ensuring a successful introduction and peaceful cohabitation.
 Remember, patience and understanding are key during this process.

 What to do when your cat hisses

-If you notice your cat hissing frequently, it's essential to understand why this is happening and take steps to address the issue.
+If you notice your cat hissing frequently, it’s essential to understand why this is happening and take steps to address the issue.
+Creating cat space and providing high spaces, such as cat condos or perches, can help your cat feel safe.
+Make sure your cat has places to hide, which are important for their sense of security.
 Here are a few strategies that can help.

 1. Create a safe environment